leaderAIhackathon/leaderaihackathon.github.io/index.md

 (dreamlab)=
-### DREAM Lab
+### DREAM Research Group

-The [DREAM Lab at UGA](https://dream.racheidalewis.com/) is directed by [Dr. Racheida Lewis](https://www.racheidalewis.com/), Assistant Professor in the Engineering Education Transformations Institute (EETI) and the Department of Electrical and Computer Engineering.
+The [DREAM Research Group at UGA](https://dream.racheidalewis.com/) is directed by [Dr. Racheida Lewis](https://www.racheidalewis.com/), Assistant Professor in the Engineering Education Transformations Institute (EETI) and the School of Electrical and Computer Engineering.